Pivot-Madagascar/vatovavy-site-optimization/README.md

 docker run -t -i -p 5000:5000 -v "${PWD}:/data" osrm/osrm-backend osrm-routed --algorithm mld --max-table-size 10000 /data/osm_mapping_pivot.osrm
 ```

-This shoudl return the IP address and port for hte server, which you will need to configure the `osrm.server` in your R scrip.
+This should return the IP address and port for the server, which you will need to configure the `osrm.server` in your R script `03`.
 Usually the default is one of `localhost:5000`, `0.0.0.0:5000`, or `127.0.0.1:5000`.

 ## Extract spatial data

-The other supporting is contained in two compressed files: `data/mnj.tar.gz` and `data/nsv.tar.gz`.
+The other supporting spatial data is contained in two compressed files: `data/mnj.tar.gz` and `data/nsv.tar.gz`.
 Unzip these files into `data/mnj` and `data/nsv` respsectively.
 These are uploaded compressed due to github LSF restrictions.

 ## Run the analysis

 After starting the OSRM backend server (see above), you can run the R scripts in order for each district.
-It will create three files for each district, saved in teh `output` folder:
+It will create three files for each district, saved in the `output` folder:

 - `catchment.gpkg`: A geopackage of the catchment polygons that are serving as a proxy for fokontany
 - `res_centroid.gpkg`: A geopackage containing the centroid of each residential area with more than 4 buildings, including the number of buildings and fokontany